PapirusDevelopmentTeam/papirus-icon-theme/README.md

 Papirus icon theme is available in four variants:

- - Papirus (for a light theme with a dark panel)
+ - Papirus (for light theme and dark panel)
- - Papirus Dark
+ - Papirus Dark (for dark theme and panel)
- - Papirus Light
+ - Papirus Light (for light theme and panel)
  - ePapirus (for elementary OS and Pantheon Desktop)

 ## Installation